Cleome serrulata

 Dry to Average | 18 Inches | Annual |

-on picture for larger image
+Click on photos for larger image

-native wildflowers visit the wildflower
+For other native wild flowers visit the

-or email questions, comments, and orders for New Jersey Tea to john@easywildflowers.com
+email questions, comments, and orders to john@easywildflowers.com

 serrulata seeds Rocky Mountain beeplant |